 "Person" means an individual, partnership, corporation, limited liability company, association, organization, business trust, joint stock company, trust, unincorporated association, joint venture, firm or other entity, or a government or any political subdivision or agency, department or instrumentality thereof.

 "Premium" means the premium to be paid or collected, if any, related to the purchase or sale of an Option that is specified by the Parties.

+“Present Value Discount Rate” means at a particular date, London Interbank Offered Rate fixed each morning at 11:00am London time by the British Bankers Association, plus 100 basis points.

 "Product" means the product or service to be made available by Seller to Buyer in accordance with this Agreement.
+For the avoidance of doubt, “Product” does not include unexercised Options.

-"Product Termination Event" means the Product Termination Event agreed to or deemed to be agreed to by the Parties in connection with a Product.
+"Product Termination Event" means the Product Termination Event agreed to or deemed to be agreed to by the Parties in connection with a Product as set forth in the applicable Service Level Agreement.

 "Recording" has the meaning set forth in Section 2.5.

 "Schedule" has the meaning set forth in the Preamble.